emqx/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 :::

-This function searches the string for patterns specified by the regex pattern.
+This function non-global searches for the regular expression pattern with capture groups in the given string.
 It can be used to extract parts of a string based on a regular expression, excluding the complete match itself.

 If matches are found, it returns a list of all captured groups from these matches.
 If no matches are found or there are no groups captured, it returns an empty list.